 |Approved Program Proposals (AP)|

-An Approved Program (AP) enables an investigator, or a group of investigators, to receive an assured percentage of beam time to carry out an extended program of research for a period of up to three years.
+An Approved Program (AP) enables an investigator, or a group of investigators, to receive a set percentage of beam time to partner with ALS staff both to carry out an extended research program and to develop new tools and/or new research protocols that will be made available to the general user population.
+APs are arranged for a period of up to three years.

 AP Proposal Submission Deadlines